tc39/proposal-seeded-random/README.md

 To avoid all of this and provide a robust way to generate sub-PRNGs, the PRNG object must have a `.randomSeed()` method.
-It's identical to `.random()`, but rather than producing a JS number that is uniform over the range [0,1), it produces a pseudo-random BigInt *\[or TypedArray?]* that is uniform over the range of valid seeds.
+It's identical to `.random()`, but rather than producing a JS number that is uniform over the range \[0,1), it produces a pseudo-random BigInt  that is uniform over the range of valid seeds.
 It then advances the PRNG's internal state, same as `.random()`.